oospina/spatial_transcriptomics_leptomeningeal_disease/README.md

 * `spatial_gene_set_enrichment/summarize_stenrich_results.Rmd`: Code to generate a summary (heatmap) of the gene sets with evidence of significant spatial enrichment.

+## `gene_expression_spatial_gradients`
+The `gene_expression_spatial_gradients` folder contains code to run the STgradient algorithm.
+Details about the STgradient algorithm can be found [here](https://fridleylab.github.io/spatialGE/articles/spatial_enrichment_gradients_smi.html).
+The code was written to be used in a high performance computing (HPC) environment, however, interested readers can also run the STgradient algorithm using the function implemented in spatialGE.
+* `gene_expression_spatial_gradients/compute_pairwise_distances.Rmd`: Code to calculate the
+Euclidean distances of each Visium spot to a reference tissue niche (e.g., tumor, stroma).
+The distances are used during the execution of the STgradient algorithm.
+* `gene_expression_spatial_gradients/gene_expr_gradients_hpcrun/run_expr_gradients_correlations.sh`:
+A Slurm script to run the STgradient algorithm in an HPC environment across different combinations of parameters specified in `data/stgradient_arguments_runs.txt`.
+Note: The STgradient algorithm can also be executed on a regular computer, using [spatialGE](https://fridleylab.github.io/spatialGE/articles/spatial_enrichment_gradients_smi.html).
+* `gene_expression_spatial_gradients/compute_pairwise_distances.Rmd`: The R script containing
+the STgradient algorithm using an HPC environment.
+Note: The STgradient algorithm can also be executed on a regular computer, using [spatialGE](https://fridleylab.github.io/spatialGE/articles/spatial_enrichment_gradients_smi.html).
+* `gene_expression_spatial_gradients/compare_correlation_results.Rmd`: A script to create a summary (heatmap) of the significant correlations between distance to a tissue niche and gene expression (spatial gradient).

 ## `manuscript_figures`
 The `manuscript_figures` folder contains a script to generate figures included in the manuscript
 * `manuscript_figures/figures_lmm_manuscript.Rmd`: An R Markdown script to generate the individual